frankPairs/parkbee-assessment/technical.md

 5. What future or current technology do you look forward to the most or want to use and why?
    I like a lot GraphQL.
 I think nowadays, with microservice architechtures, get data from the clinets is becoming more and more complex.
-I find GraphQL very interesting technology to solve a lot of problems like underfetching and overfething + it gives a lot of independence to the clients (web, mobile app, etc).
+I find GraphQL very interesting technology to solve a lot of problems coming from that like underfetching and overfething + it gives a lot of independence to the clients (web, mobile app, etc).

 6. How would you find a production bug/performance issue?
 Have you done this before?